 Reputable companies have clear refund and return policies.
 They should be confident in the products they offer and have a professional way of handling customer complaints.
 For example, the Sephora return policy is 30 days for your money back and 60 days for a store credit, while the Best Buy return policy is just 15 days.
 They have these clearly marked on their websites for all to view.

 If a company is shipping from a far location, they're unlikely to offer free return shipping because it's more expensive than the cost of the product.
 They're counting on you getting stuck with the product and not finding it worth it to return.

 Look for an FAQs page on the site.
 Read the terms to understand if they allow for returns and who is paying for that shipping cost.
 If you do not see clearly written refund or return policies on a website or a social media page, you should avoid buying from them.

 Sometimes, posts on social media lead to a login page that looks like the original website.
 Be sure to carefully check that URL to see if it matches the original site that they are claiming to be.
 With a fake URL scam tactic, people can end up giving their emails, passwords, and payment card information to scammers.

 In addition, only trust those websites that have a closed padlock symbol (a mini lock symbol displayed on the web browser).
 Ensure that the site starts with "https://" because it confirms that the page is secure.

 If you're ever unsure about a link, search the company name to go directly to the website or to read about it from search results.

 The convenience of online shopping has also meant it's convenient for internet scammers to take advantage of unsuspecting customers.
 It's important to protect yourself by being aware of and avoiding scams.

 But scams are a small portion of the online shopping market.
 There are tons of thriving online businesses with amazing products.
-By looking for these 6 key things, and by downloading the Mulberry browser extension, you can shop smarter and safer while still enjoying your browsing online.
+By looking for these 6 key things, and by subscribing to Mulberry Unlimited, you can shop smarter and safer while still enjoying your browsing online.